 - over 300 UK magazines covering everything from homes and gardens to sports and entertainment, even The Beano and The Week Junior for children

 Titles hit PressReader as soon as they’re published, so you always have access to the freshest content.

 You can print articles, listen to audio narration, and translate content from around the world in up to 18 languages.

 You can browse and download titles free of charge at any time from any location using the free app.
 To do this, follow these steps:

 - visit your app store to install the PressReader app

 - open the PressReader app and select 'Sign in' from the main menu

-- select the yellow library card icon, enter 'Bracknell' as your library service and enter your full library card number (if you already have an account with PressReader then you will need to log out before signing in with your library card)
+- select the 'library and group' icon, enter 'Bracknell' as your library service and enter your full library card number (if you already have an account with PressReader then you will need to log out before signing in with your library card)

 - a pop up box and a green coffee cup will confirm you now have access to the site for 30 days to read newspapers online or download to read offline, after which time you will be prompted to sign in again using your library card number